rapid7/insightconnect-plugins/rapid7_insightvm/help.md

 # Requirements

-* Username and Password for a user with the necessary permissions
+* Username and password for a user with the necessary permissions

 # Documentation